Khancept032/Phython/README.txt

 Abdul will be responsible for parts 1, 5 and 6.
 Chris will be responsible for parts 2, 3 and 4.

+The completed code downloads, parses and compiles in roughly ninety seconds.